apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/migration-and-upgrade.md

 This guide provides detailed instructions for two scenarios:

-1. Migrating from Apache Cloudberry 6.x/7.x to Apache Cloudberry
+1. Migrating from Greenplum Database 6.x/7.x to Apache Cloudberry
 2. Upgrading from Apache Cloudberry 1.x (non-Apache release before joining the Apache Incubator) to Apache Cloudberry 2.x

 Both scenarios utilize the `cbcopy` tool, a powerful data migration utility designed for efficient database migration and upgrade operations.